forcedotcom/salesforcedx-vscode/docs/_articles/en/codebuilder/cb-diffs.md

 If you notice any issues that  haven't made our list, or want to provide other types of feedback, such as initial impressions or feature requests, [file an issue](https://github.com/forcedotcom/try-code-builder-feedback/issues) in the GitHub repo.
 We want to understand what features and enhancements are important to you.

 ## Important Considerations for Code Builder Beta
 We've capped usage for beta at 20 hours for a maximum of 30 days.
-We highly recommend that you save your work and close the browser tab that is running Code Builder to stop the usage clock when you aren’t using Code Builder.
+We highly recommend that you save your work and close the browser tab to stop the usage clock when you aren’t using Code Builder.